civvic/bridget/packages/nbinspect-lab/README.md

 ## Features

 The extension actively monitors the notebook and provides a front-end API for its findings.
 Key features include tracking changes to the notebook's cell structure and content, monitoring cell execution status, and providing visual feedback through a custom MIME renderer.
-All state changes are broadcast via a global `window.$Ren` API that front-end components can subscribe to.
+All state changes are broadcast via a global `window.$Nb` API that front-end components can subscribe to.

 ## Requirements
 *   JupyterLab >= 4.0.0 or Notebook >= 7.0